Skip to main content

 About

-Splittown is a single player casual puzzle game with a mystery theme.
+Splittown is a single player casual puzzle game with mystery and comedy themes.
 It was developed by All-Seeing Eye and was released on October 6, 2025.
 It received very positive reviews from players.

 Cold War has split the world in two, both figuratively and literally.
 The Great Divide spans across the globe with an impenetrable mess of concrete and barbed wire sandwiched between the two blocs.
 You are Leonard Nimby; stone-faced former top agent of IM5, hot on the trail of a shrink gun stolen from you by a villanous mayoral candidate on the eve of a fateful election.
 Splittown is a point-…